 Ginger is mainly cultivated for its rhizome, which has medicinal values.
 The plant prefers warm seasons, and you can easily grow it from fresh rhizomes year-round if you live in a hot climate.
 The plant will be ready for harvest within 8-10 months, once the leaves become yellow.

 Celeriac is a cool-season biennial.
 You can grow it in the garden, from transplants, as an annual.
 It is easy to grow and does best in full sun.
 The plant takes 110-120 days to mature and tastes best in salads, soups, and stews.

 Daikon is a type of radish and has a distinct flavor.
 The plant requires abundant moisture for its growth; otherwise, it tends to be pungent smelling and hard.
 Daikon is mainly valued for its culinary uses as a salad in south Asian countries and is a chief ingredient in several Japanese pickles.

 Also known as the Mexican yam beam or the Mexican turnip, Jicama is sensitive to frost and requires frost-free months for its growth.
 If you live in a tropical area, you can sow the seed at any time of the year.

 Kohlrabi, also known as German turnip, is a biennial crop with a bulbous stem.
 Plant the seeds after frost in your area.
 It is a relatively easy to grow plant and does well in full sun.
 You can harvest it when the bulbs reach 2 to 3 inches in diameter.

 Taro is a healthy option when you’ll compare it with other starchy veggies.
 What’s more?
-You can also enjoy its leaves and they can be cooked like spinach!
-It prefers warm temperature and does best in dappled, bright sunlight.
-Depending upon the variety, the plant will be ready to harvest in 7-12 months.
+You can also enjoy its leaves, and they can be cooked like spinach!
+It prefers a warm temperature range and does best in dappled, bright sunlight.
+Depending on the variety, the plant will be ready to harvest in 7-12 months.